jange00/momosewa_backend/FRONTEND_API_COMPLETE_GUIDE.md

 }
 ```

+**⚠️ CRITICAL FRONTEND CHANGES REQUIRED:**

 **Important Notes:**
-- Vendor registration creates user as `Customer` initially (not `Vendor`)
+- ⚠️ **Vendor registration does NOT create a User account immediately**
+- ⚠️ **Vendor registration does NOT return tokens** - users cannot login until approved
+- ⚠️ **Response structure is different** - returns `application` object instead of `user` + tokens
-- Creates a `VendorApplication` document (not `Vendor` document)
+- Creates a `VendorApplication` document only (no User account yet)
-- `Vendor` document is created **ONLY** after admin approval
+- `User` account and `Vendor` document are created **ONLY** after admin approval
-- User role changes to `Vendor` only after admin approval
+- Vendor cannot login until admin approves the application
+- After approval, vendor can login with their email/phone and password
-- Before approval, user can check application status but cannot access vendor features
+- Before approval, vendor cannot check status (no account exists to authenticate with)

 ---